jonshiach/programming-labs/_sources/_pages/1_Python_basics.md

 ![](../_images/1_Spyder_logo.png)

 An Integrated Development Environment (IDE) is a piece of software that provides a way of writing and organising your Python programs as well as a number of useful tools for debugging and organising your code.
-There are a number of IDEs available for working with Python and the one which we will be using is **Spyder** which is installed on the PCs in the Central Block.
+There are a number of IDEs available for working with Python and the one which we will be using is **Spyder** which is installed on the PCs in the Dalton building.

 ```{figure} ../_images/1_Spyder.png
 :width: 800